CurveDocs/curve-docs/docs/factory/overview.md

 ## **How are contracts deployed?**

-Pool, gauge, or LP token contracts are created according to their implementation contracts set within the Factory contract.
+Pool, gauge, or LP token contracts are **created according to their implementation contracts set within the Factory**.
 Contracts deployed by newer factories combine both liquidity pool and LP token, whereas for older ones, they are separate contracts.

 *There are two ways the contracts are deployed:*